Slow Cooker Unstuffed Cabbage Roll Soup: The Comfort Food You Need – It's Not About Nutrition

 Why You’ll Make This Again.
 And Again.

-• It’s kid-friendly: Even picky eaters don’t seem to mind the cabbage when it’s swimming in tomatoey goodness.
+• It’s kid-friendly: Even my pickiest eaters don’t mind the cabbage when it’s part of a big, tomatoey, beefy bowl.
+Go figure.

 Slow Cooker Unstuffed Cabbage Roll Soup – The Recipe